 If you are looking to get stronger at home, look no further than Alex Crockford.
 He's like a more advanced Joe Wicks.
 Ever since the dreaded news that gyms were closing up and down the country, fitness fanatics have been getting increasingly creative with their workout routines.
-From the aforementioned Joe Wicks’ PE lessons in the morning to garden-based HIIT sessions when the sun is shining, the nation is collectively getting in shape and keeping the mood positive.
+From the aforementioned Joe Wicks’ PE lessons in the morning to garden-based HIIT sessions when the sun is shining, the nation is collectively looking for the best home workout, getting in shape and keeping the mood positive.

 Alex Crockford, a successful fitness model and the man behind the #CROCKFIT app, has a solid track record of helping folk get in killer shape and he claims that a home workout can be just as effective as something you might get in a gym.